Bring-your-own-device (BYOD) policies are a cost-effective way to drive business growth.

-However, if you don’t implement it properly, BYOD can lead to wasteful costs and security issues that severely damage your bottom line.
+There are clear benefits to BYOD, but if you don’t implement it properly, it can lead to wasteful costs and security issues that severely damage your bottom line.
 To prevent this, and ensure your business receives the full benefits of BYOD, creating an effective policy is essential.

 With that in mind, here are three key questions you need to ask when building your BYOD policy to ensure you stay ahead of the curve, manage your budget sensibly, and drive real business growth.